Andy Murray clinches Nottingham Open title with 6-4 6-4 victory vs Arthur Cazaux for 10th win in a row

 His form is his best sequence since 2017, when he still topped the world rankings and was not playing with a metal hip.

-And he will now head to a favourite stomping ground at Queen's, where another good week would see him improve his ranking enough to be seeded at SW19.
+And he will now head to a favourite stomping ground at Queen's, where another good week would see him improve his ranking enough to be seeded at the All England Club.

 He made it through the week at Nottingham without dropping a set, but it was a second-tier Challenger event so he will receive a truer test of where his game is at next week in west London, with the likes of Carlos Alcaraz, Matteo Berrettini and Holger Rune all in the draw.